-It can also result in excessive trampling which in turn could lead to the erosion of peaty soils and carbon loss.
-In some cases grazing management alone is not enough to reduce the pressure to levels required for habitat improvement so reducing the number of sheep may bring about the necessary improvement.
+It can also result in excessive trampling which in turn could lead to the erosion of the peat soil.
+In some cases grazing management alone is not enough to reduce the pressure to levels required for habitat improvement.

+In these cases reducing the number of sheep may bring about the necessary improvement.